Volvo Ignition from Scratch

 The vintage Volvo IGNition system is a classic, simple, points and coil design.
 It does feature two notable differences which set it apart from ignition system found on American Vehicles of the era, which a mechanic may be familiar with.

 1. No Ballast Resistor.
 In IGN systems which employ a ballast resistor, the trick of running the coil at part voltage under normal operating condition (with the ballast resistor dropping part of the voltage), while applying full battery voltage during cranking, is employed (by shorting across the resistor with the IGN switch while in the Start Position).
 This improves the chances of starting by working the coil harder and increasing the spark voltage during starting, while letting the coil work at a less stressful and cooler operating point normally...but apparently designers at Bosch figured this was unnecessary, figuring out a way to reliably start and also eliminate this component and the complexity that switching it into and out of the circuit brings.
+[There is no Ballast Resistor hidden in the Ign Coil of a vintage Volvo Ign Sys either, contrary to what you might have heard by the armchair experts on Faceplant!
+The inductive and transformer characteristics of the Ign Coil were instead carefully engineered by Bosch not to require one!]

 and on Right, Volvo’s (Bosch) version without Ballast Resistor, but with the “Armored Cable”, and inaccessible + node.